ll-zerr/gaming-site-login/README.md

 - Fix the issue with the footer links that arose when coding for language translation.
 - Create a CSS custom variable for the borders, text, and icons in the footer.
 - Add the FAQ page and website disclaimer.
+- Fix bug that arose with language selection button.
 - Validate HTML and CSS code.

 ### Continued development

 This was the first time I have attempted to code a page with the language selection option.
 I wanted to achieve this goal with javascript only and not rely on other sources to translate the page as the login page content was minimal.
-I enjoyed the challenge and will likely investigate this further to utilize this concept in future projects.
+As I added pages/sections for the footer links, this language selection option continued to test my debugging abilities.
+I enjoyed the challenge and will likely investigate this further to utilize the language selection concept in future projects.

 ## Acknowledgements